-The UW Community-Oriented Public Health Practice Master of Public Health (COPHP MPH) program is designed for students interested in an MPH degree with training in applied public health practice.
-The degree prepares students for a fulfilling career as a leader in the field of community health.
+The UW Community-Oriented Public Health Practice Master of Public Health (COPHP MPH) program is designed for students interested in training in applied public health practice.
+The degree prepares students for a fulfilling career as leaders in the field of community health.

 Degree Requirements

-All students admitted to the COPHP MPH program are required to earn a minimum of 63 course credits.
+COPHP MPH requires students to earn a minimum of 63 course credits.

 - 36 core course credits